 Change your mind about dating.
 Change your mind about yourself and change your results with your relationships.

 This new mindset leads to attractive behavior.
 It helps you freely express yourself.
-It removes fear of rejection and being insufficient.
+It removes the fear of rejection and being insufficient.

 I don’t care how attractive anyone else says they are.
 Are they good enough for you?
 Hot body, great job, impressive social circle, but do you enjoy being around them?
 Are you ready to leave on a dime if they offend you or break your trust?

 The only real dating advice is self-improvement.
 Work on yourself.
 Conquer your anxieties.
 Resolve your shame.
 Take care of yourself and those who are important to you.
 Love yourself.
-Otherwise no one else will.
+Otherwise, no one else will.